peitalin/L2-eigenlayer-restaking/README.md

 Eigenlayer does not allow ThirdParty withdrawals, users must use their wallets to deposit and withdraw funds.
-So we cannot withdraw for our users via our L1 bridge contracts.
+So we cannot withdraw on behalf of our users via L1 bridge contracts.

 This forces us to either:
 - **(Option 1)** force users to manually bridge to L1, deposit, withdraw, then bridge back to L2, or
 - **(Option 2)** create an LRT for *every* operator.
-- **(Option 4)** Routing contract calls from L2 through user-owned 6551 Accounts works around these issues, and keeps custody of funds with the user (who owns the 6551 NFT).
+- **(Option 4)** routing contract calls through user-owned 6551 accounts works around these issues, and keeps custody of funds with the user (who owns the 6551 NFT).